The Financial Advisory Market

 Registered Investment Advisors (RIAs) are not in danger of extinction.
 Period.

-As a matter of fact, they are growing bigger than ever.
+They are growing more significant than ever.
 2019 was the year RIAs hit a record high of 12,993 firms, serving 43 million clients and $83.7 trillion of assets under management.
-With the number of RIAs consistently growing each year, it now stands on a cusp of its next growth phase as global income levels rise.
+With the number of RIAs consistently growing each year, it now stands on the cusp of its next growth phase as global income levels rise.

 Who are they?

 Millennials are the generation that grew into the digital age.
 They are a generation that lives and breathes technology – it is their connectivity to the world.
 According to Pew Research Center, millennials are anyone born between 1981 and 1996.